glennj/exercism.io/bash/resistor-color/README.md

-# Resistor Color Duo
+# Resistor Color

-Welcome to Resistor Color Duo on Exercism's Bash Track.
+Welcome to Resistor Color on Exercism's Bash Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions